Home About Final

 When memories fade, can we generate hybrid memories to offer people a new kind of sensory intimacy with the unseen and the unremembered?

 To create a machine that could do this I needed a reference and a metaphor.
-I came across the Antikythera Mechanism, an ancient (perhaps primordial) computing device that worked with novel technology at the time, mechanical gears, to connect us to the future of space and time.
+I examined historical devices such as the Antikythera Mechanism, an ancient (perhaps primordial) computing device that worked with novel technology at the time, mechanical gears, to connect us to the future of space and time.
 The Anemoia device then could be framed as a device working with a novel technology, generative AI, to connect us to the past of the unseen and unremembered.

 For the design, the metaphor of distillation was crucial.
 It was coherent with the usage of scent and lent itself to the idea of a memory being input at the top and being distilled downwards towards an eventual output.